 Economists observed the above process but instead of allowing at each stage each person to decide how much of their savings to keep on demand, and how much could be lent out, they decided on a fixed arbitrary percentage.

 Whereas this overall percentage should vary day to day as peoples needs varied.
 That is…

-So it’s not necessarily that fractional lending is “bad” per se, but rather the complete removal of the subjective depositor matching of time deposits to loans.
+So it’s not necessarily that fractional reserve lending is “bad” per se, but rather the complete removal of the subjective depositor matching of time deposits to loans that is the problem.